mieweb/docs/content/functions/system-administration/data-migration/accommodations-csv-api.md

 * An <strong>accommodation</strong> is modification that allows an employee to continue working, or lost time (worker's comp plan) available for an employee who cannot work after an incident.
 * A <strong>case</strong> is a full report of a workplace injury, or incident, for an employee (patient).
 The case is created in an initial visit (encounter), and is then linked to subsequent visits.
 A case links all follow up visits (encounters), restrictions, accommodations, conditions, and nature of injury information.
 All of the documents pertaining to the case are grouped together within the patient's chart for reporting purposes.
 There are several case types, which designate different required fields as well as state specific incident questions and forms.
 The terms <strong>case</strong> and <strong>incident</strong> may be used interchangeably in an MIE system.
 * A <strong>condition</strong> in an MIE system records a patient's health/medical problem, recorded using the appropriate medical coding (ICD9/10, SNOMED, etc.).
-* An <strong>encounter</strong> documents a visit with a employee, and is also known as a patient visit.
+* An <strong>encounter</strong> documents a visit with an employee, and is also known as a patient visit.
 All aspects of the visit are covered in the encounter, such as the history of present illness, case/incident information, past medical history, medications, allergies, review of systems, vitals, tests and procedures, physical exam, assessment, restrictions/accommodations, plan and follow up information.
 * The term <strong>incident</strong> refers to the workplace injury that opens a case for an employee.
 The database table in an MIE system where information on the injury is recorded is the incidents table.
 When an incident date is entered in the incidents table, a case is created.
 The terms <strong>case</strong> and <strong>incident</strong> may be used interchangeably in an MIE system, because an incident creates a case.
 * <strong>Lost time</strong> is the period of time that an employee (patient) is away from work due to an injury.
 * <strong>Nature of injury codes</strong> and <strong>body part codes</strong> are combined in a case to create the incident nature of injury body part ID (nibp_id) in an MIE system.
 * In occupational health, a <strong>restriction</strong> (clinical restriction) refers to an activity that an employee (patient) is not permitted to do after an injury (incident).

 CSV refers to the type of file and format of data needed to import information into an EH system.
 API refers to how the data interacts with the EH system.
-See the [Import Overview](data-import-overview.md) page for a more detailed explanation of terminology.
+See the [Import Overview](https://docs.enterprisehealth.com/functions/system-administration/data-migration/data-import-overview/) page for a more detailed explanation of terminology.

 ## Workflow Considerations